YaganHazard/yaganhazard.github.io/_pages/research.md

 As a follow-up research project to Hazard and Loewe (2024), this work consider the same setting while adding a bounded treatment effect heterogeneity assumption.
 Relying on the constraints imposed by the LATE (Angrist and Imbens, 1994) identifying assumption on the joint distribution of the reduced form and first-stage estimands, we propose a novel estimator based on a projection of empirical moments on the constraint with a high potential for reduction in RMSE.
 Inference results based on resampling methods---taking into account the bias of the estimator as well as the challenge raised by inference at the border of the parameter space---are currently being developed, with encouraging results in Monte-Carlo simulations and candidate applications.
 </small><br><br/></div>

-**The Impact of Retraining Programs on Firms’ Labor Demand and Occupational Mobility** (with G. Azmat, L. Behaghel, R. Rathelot and J. Sultan). *Draft coming soon*. <br/>
-<small>[ <a href="#/" onclick="visib('CS-study-training')">Abstract</a> ] </small>

-<div id="CS-study-training" style="display: none; text-align: justify; line-height: 1.2" ><small>
-We investigate the value of retraining programs in facilitating the mobility of workers into occupations in high demand.
-By sending 5,000 fictitious job applications to firms posting ads in six tight labor market occupations, we randomly vary the candidates' training and experience to compare labor demand for four profiles, all aged 21: an \textit{incumbent} with both initial training and experience in the posted occupation, and three \textit{movers} who initially trained and worked in a neighboring, less tight occupation.
-The movers differ by the extent of retraining they have undergone for the target occupation.
-Callback rates vary significantly, with the \textit{incumbent} receiving the highest callbacks, closely followed by the \textit{long-retraining mover} who underwent several weeks or months of retraining (59\% and 51\% callback rates, respectively). \textit{Untrained movers} and \textit{short-retraining movers} have significantly lower callback rates (30\%).
-We develop and test a matching model, predicting that the effect of retraining on callbacks should increase and then decrease with labor market tightness.
-Using geographic variation in tightness, we find that even in the tight labor markets studied, the effect of retraining on callbacks continues to increase with rising tightness.
-</small><br><br/></div>

-**Measuring Occupational Distances and the Aggregate Potential of Training Policies for Labor Force Reallocation** (with D. Mayaux, K. M. Frick and T. Zuber). *Draft coming soon*. <br/>
-<small>[ <a href="#/" onclick="visib('occ-distance-training')">Abstract</a> ] </small>

-<div id="occ-distance-training" style="display: none; text-align: justify; line-height: 1.2" ><small>
-How related are different jobs in terms of skills?
-To what extent training programs allow to move across jobs that differ in skills, and to what extent can this reduce the ``mismatch'' unemployment --- i.e., the unemployment due to unbalances in labor demand vs. supply across occupations?
-The existing literature often answered the first question based on expert knowledge and existing job classification systems (O*NET, ROME classification in France etc.).
-Instead, we propose to build new measures of skill proximity across jobs based on job descriptions from vacancy data --- using state-of-the-art Natural Language Processing (NLP) techniques.
-Making use of the skill distance measure produced, we describe the labor supply reallocations associated with the use of training programs by french job seekers --- using comprehensive administrative data on unemployment spells, training use and employer-employee data.
-Comparing such occupational transitions in relationship with labor market tightness measures, we aim to assess the extent to which public funded training programs contribute to the reduction of mismatch unemployment.
-</small><br><br/></div>

 **Evaluating the Effect of Training Programs for the Unemployed: an Examiner Design Approach** (with L. Behaghel, M. Gurgand, U. Oyon Lerga).<br/>